carlallanvela/mean-course/README.md

 # MeanCourse

-This is a Full stack project MEAN (Mongodb, Express, Angular and Node) starter project.
-It's a simple app where you can upload your pictures and view other pictures as well.
-You can sign up, login, upload and edit your picture description.
-Feel free to break this simple application.
+This is a Fullstack MEAN (Mongodb, Express, Angular and Node) starter project.
+It's a simple app where you can upload your pictures and view pictures uploaded by others as well.
+You can sign up, login, upload and edit your picture details if you're authenticated to do so.

+Feel free to use (and break) this simple application.
 Enjoy!

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.9.

 ## Database

-I used Mongodb Atlas to house data.
-I also have commented out codes that uses local mongodb that you have to install first.
+I used MongoDB Atlas to house data which is a fully-managed cloud database.

+You can also use MongoDB in local for development purposes.
+I have commented out these codes but feel free to play around it on your local environment.

 ## Development server

 Run `ng serve` for a front end server.

 Run `npm run start:serve` for back end server.
+It will fail initially as there are components that you need to install first on your local machine.

-Navigate to `http://localhost:3000/` to access APIs and `http://localhost:4200` to access front end.
+Navigate to `http://localhost:3000/` to access Backend APIs and `http://localhost:4200` to access Front End / UI.

 ## Production server

 Used AWS Elastic Beanstalk and AWS S3.

-Uploaded backend zip to Elastic Beanstalk.
+Uploaded backend ZIP file to Elastic Beanstalk.

-Built front end using `ng build --prod` to build distribution and uploaded it to S3.
+Built Front end using `ng build --prod` to build distribution folder and uploaded it to S3 for hosting.

 ## Live application view
 http://mean-course-front-end.s3-website.us-east-2.amazonaws.com/